Detailed Action

 Bryan further teaches further wherein the plurality of growth rings (see fig 1) are coupled to one another to rotate simultaneously (column as a whole rotates, see col 6, lines 36-48) with one another around the nozzle (rotation around the center axis, rotation around nozzle as modified with Stolzfus above).

-Regarding claim 3, the modified reference teaches the plant growing apparatus of claim 1.
+Regarding claim 3, the modified reference teaches the plant growing apparatus of claim 1, and

 The modified reference fails to teach further wherein a first growth ring of the plurality of

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system with the alignment surface of Blank with a reasonable expectation of success because this will ensure a secure stacking arrangement such that the plants have a stable growing environment.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the modified reference with the notch and tab configuration of Tidona with a reasonable expectation of success to ensure the growth rings are securely connected and the structural stability is adequate to support the growing plants.

 Regarding claim 9, the modified reference teaches the plant growing apparatus of claim 1.